gerni17/gerni17/README.md

-# Hi there I am Gian and I am striving to be a full stack developer.
+# Hi I am Gian and I am striving to be a full stack developer.

 ###  I am currently working on my master thesis: coming soon.